 Getting into the park may be difficult because they are usually surrounded by tall fences and solid gates, but once you’ve done that, obtaining what you need should be straightforward.

 Use the PDF table below to keep track of your prepping purchases Keeping record will help ensure you have not only everything you will need, but enough of it:

 Now You Know What to Look For

 You could spend 24 hours a day, seven days a week trying to gather and learn everything you need for a SHTF event and never feel like you are 100 percent prepared.

-The more organized you are, the better the chances that you will not neglect to buy, scavenger, or learn the top priority items on your lists of survival lists.
+The more organized you are, the better the chances that you will not neglect to buy, scavenger, or learn the top priority items on your survival lists.

 Divide up the scavenging, learning, inventory, and cross-training of skills to other members of your family or mutual assistance group to spread out the workload and accomplish as much as humanly possible in the time we have left before the end of the world as we know it and disaster takes place.